bcbeidel/programmers-book-club/building-a-storybrand/05-has-a-problem.md

-# Section 2.2: Has A Problem
+# Chapter 5: Has A Problem

 **Companies tend to sell solutions to external problems, but customers buy solutions to internal problems.**  That problem is the `hook` that draws people into the story.
 The more we talk about our customers' experience, the more interest they will have in the brand.